Pre-Health Professions: FAQ

 For High School Students Primarily

 In the same way that the pre-med curriculum helps to prepare you for the academic rigors of medical school, you can use high school classes to prepare for college.
-You should take as much English, math, physics, chemistry, and biology as your high school offers, as well as any courses that involve extensive reading and writing.
+It is recommended that you take as much English, math, physics, chemistry, and biology as your high school offers, as well as any courses that involve extensive reading and writing.
 You need to be able to read with comprehension, and understand concepts well enough to apply them.
 You also need to develop efficient study habits and self-discipline.
-Courses should be taken at the highest level available.
-As an example, advanced placement or AP courses should be taken when available.
+Courses taken at the highest level available, such as Advanced Placement (AP) courses, provide the best preparation for our courses.

 Clinical and volunteer work done in a medical setting during high school is valuable in order to help you determine whether medicine is the right career for you.
 In addition if you continue that same volunteer work in college you can list it on your application to medical school.

 Which AP (Advanced Placement) classes taken in high school give me credit for pre-med classes at Pepperdine?

 For details about the usefulness of AP scores refer to the Pepperdine Handout on AP class credit.
 Taking AP Chemistry, Physics, Calculus, and Biology will better prepare you for college level courses.

 No one individual grade or even series of grades will keep you out of medical school.
 Often freshman year grades are the lowest due to the difficulty of adjusting to the college environment.
 It is helpful for grades to improve over time.

 If your GPA is too low at graduation you may go back to school as a post baccalaureate student and take upper division or graduate level science classes to demonstrate command of those subjects.
 Other options include making application to off-shore, foreign, or osteopathic medical schools.

 Only drop a course if there is no way to bring your grade up to a C. When applying to medical school, it is important to explain why you dropped a class.